Accelerated Coordinated Program

-The Breeding-Smith Edge Scholarship is awarded annually to a Dietetics and Human Nutrition student in the Accelerated Coordinated Program.
-Students who receive this scholarship have clearly demonstrated leadership skills and entrepreneurial potential.
+The Breeding Smith Edge Fellowship is awarded annually to a Dietetics and Human Nutrition student in the Accelerated Coordinated Program.
+Students who receive this award have clearly demonstrated leadership skills and entrepreneurial potential.

 In addition to tuition, students may incur expenses for travel, housing, liability insurance, medical exams, drug testing, background checks, verification of student identity (such as for distance learning), uniforms and other program-specific costs.
 Review the Accelerated Coordinated Program Handbook for more information on estimated fees and visit https://www.uky.edu/financialaid/tuition-and-fees for more information on estimated tuition and fees.

 There are minimum technology requirements that should be met.
 Each UK freshmen is given an iPad with a keyboard and students will be expected to use this for coursework.
 Students can download required software for free from https://download.uky.edu/.
 If you have any questions or need assistance, the UK ITS Technological Help Center is available for all supported student technology needs.
 Contact information for UK's Information Technology Customer Service Center: https://its.uky.edu/ or 859-218-HELP.